FSEmbedded/FusDotnetDemo/README.md

 This software is targeting .NET 8.0.
 If you use Yocto, [meta-dotnet-core](https://github.com/RDunkley/meta-dotnet-core) might be helpful to add .NET Core and Visual Studio Remote Debugger to your Linux image.
+Avalonia needs X11, Wayland might be supported in future versions.

 ### Installed NuGet Packages